 2. Do some math & set benchmarks

-If you haven't already, start with return on investment calculations.
-One of the most revealing will be determining your payback period.
+If you haven't already, start with calculations to determine the ROI of your packaging machine.
+One of the most revealing will be determining the payback period.
 This formula will tell you how long it will take to recoup the cost of your packaging machine investment.
 Here's how it works:

-After your packaging equipment is installed and in production, you will be able to determine how much you are saving on things like labor, increased throughput, and efficiency.
+After your automated bagging machine is installed and in production, you will be able to determine how much you are saving on things like labor, increased throughput, and improved production efficiency.
 For the purposes of payback period calculations, these factors in dollars are considered the ‘net benefit of your purchase’.
 Divide the total cost of the machine by the net benefit, and arrive at your payback period.
-You may be surprised how short it is!
+You may be surprised at how short it is!

 Next, after your machine has been running for a period of time, take a look at the system's Overall Equipment Effectiveness (OEE).
 This calculation is a bit more involved and gives you a percent between 0 and 100, with higher being better.
 An OEE of 85% is considered world-class, but you should always strive for improvement.
 Figure out your OEE to get a baseline and then make a plan to increase that number.